July 3rd, 2020 | What You Should Know Before Starting a PhD.

-I can also recommend watching a 15-minute guidebook to the subject of choosing the right PhD project by Vera Chan (@verabschan), PhD, entitled, “PhD Application Advice – How to Choose the Right PhD Supervisor?“ In this movie, Vera explains the weight of this choice and its influence on your future research career and introduces major pitfalls that might block your career for good.
-Highly recommended watch!
+I can also recommend watching a 15-minute guidebook on the subject of choosing the right PhD project by Vera Chan (@verabschan), PhD, entitled, “PhD Application Advice – How to Choose the Right PhD Supervisor?“ In this movie, Vera explains the weight of this choice and its influence on your future research career and introduces major pitfalls that might block your career for good.
+Highly recommended watching it!

 Good luck with your decision—no matter what happens next, the longest journey of your life is starting now.
 What an exciting point in your life!
 If you have any questions, please drop them below!